wazo-platform/wazo-dird-client/README.md

 }
 ```

-your command will be accessible from the client like this:
+then your command will be accessible from the client like this:

 ```python
 c = Client(...)